-September 1943: The $332^{nd}$ Fighter Group, which had been flying P-40 aircraft, began flying P-39 aircraft. ( $332^{nd}$ Fighter Group history, Oct 1942-1947).
+September 1943: The 332nd Fighter Group, which had been flying P-40 aircraft, began flying P-39 aircraft.
+(332nd Fighter Group history, Oct 1942-1947).

-2 September 1943: Major George S. Roberts replaced Lieutenant Colonel Benjamin O. Davis as commander of the 99th Fighter Squadron as Davis began a return trip to the United States, where he would assume command of the 332d Fighter Group.
+- 2 September 1943: Major George S. Roberts replaced Lieutenant Colonel Benjamin O. Davis as commander of the 99th Fighter Squadron as Davis began a return trip to the United States, where he would assume command of the 332d Fighter Group.
 Major Roberts had been the first black commander of the unit before Colonel Davis.
 Captain Lemuel R. Curtis succeeded Roberts as the squadron operations officer.
-(99th Fighter Squadron lineage and honors history; 99th Fighter Squadron history, Mar 1941-17 Oct 1943)

-4 September 1943: The 99th Fighter Squadron moved to Termini, Sicily.
-(Maurer, Combat Squadrons of the Air Force, World War II)

-11 September 1943: Advance elements of the 99th Fighter Squadron landed on a beach at Battapaglia in Italy, under enemy fire.
+(99th Fighter Squadron lineage and honors history; 99th Fighter Squadron history, Mar 1941-17 Oct 1943) - 4 September 1943: The 99th Fighter Squadron moved to Termini, Sicily.
+(Maurer, Combat Squadrons of the Air Force, World War II) - 6-15 September 1943: Col. William T. Colman, a white officer who had commanded Selfridge Field from 23 April 1942 to 5 May 1943, was tried in a court martial.
+The most serious of several charges against him was assault with intent to do bodily harm against Private First Class Willie McRae, an African American driver whom Colman had shot and wounded when McRae arrived to provide him transportation at 1:10 in the morning of 5 May.
+Colman was convicted on a lesser charge of carelessly discharging a pistol.
+(History of Selfridge Field, Michigan, 1943, AFHRA call number 288.52-3, pp. 153-155). - 11 September 1943: Advance elements of the 99th Fighter Squadron landed on a beach at Battapaglia in Italy, under enemy fire.
 For several days, enemy forces strafed the advance echelon by day and bombed it by night, after it retreated to a site near Paestum, Italy, where the 33rd Fighter Group was based.
 The main body of the 99th Fighter Squadron remained in Sicily.
-(99th Fighter Squadron history, Mar 1941-17 Oct 1943)

-13 September 1943: the first class of liaison pilots graduated at Tuskegee Army Air Field.
+(99th Fighter Squadron history, Mar 1941-17 Oct 1943) - 13 September 1943: the first class of liaison pilots graduated at Tuskegee Army Air Field.
 They would eventually be assigned to U.S. Army ground organizations, but fly liaison airplanes in their support.

 13-14 September 1943: The 33rd Fighter Group, to which the 99th Fighter Squadron was attached, moved from Sicily to Paestum on the mainland of Italy, along with its three assigned fighter squadrons, the 58th, 59th, and 60th.
 The 99th Fighter Squadron, however, remained behind in Sicily, and stayed there until October 17, the day after it was detached from the 33rd and attached to the 79th Fighter Group.
 It was during this period, between mid-September and mid-October 1943, that a memorandum from 33rd Fighter Group went up the Army Air Forces chain of command questioning the 99th Fighter Squadron's combat efficiency.
-(Maurer, Combat Squadrons of the Air Force, World War II, and Charles

-Francis, Tuskegee Airmen: The Men Who Changed a Nation [Wellesley, MA: Branden Books, 2008].
+(Maurer, Combat Squadrons of the Air Force, World War II, and Charles Francis, Tuskegee Airmen: The Men Who Changed a Nation [Wellesley, MA: Branden Books, 2008].